Throw Ya Gunz: Legacy

 Fredro Starr knew the song would be successful:"...With that beat on "Throw Ya Gunz", I knew it was going to be a serious record.
 I knew it would be big, a hip-hop anthem, because that's what we made it for.
 We planned it out.
 It was for the streets, it was energetic, and it was grimy.
 That single went gold, so Def Jam was very happy about that."

 In 2010, Fat Joe recalled how he first heard the Onyx's song "Throw Ya Gunz" in Club 2000 in Harlem, saying "it was one of the most classic hip-hop events I've ever been to".

 The song was used as a promo for the 18th season of the American animated sitcom South Park.
 Creative director Robert Sosin told why he chose this song:"...For the South Park campaign of 2014, we wanted a clear simple message to get people to tune in and a visual theme that could unite creative across many platforms.
 The message I came up was HEADS UP and the image was the iconic South Park heads.
 For this promo spot we used 298 different heads from South Park and licensed Onyx's track "Throw Ya Gunz", and then designer Brandon Campbell was able to take my direction of "Think fallen leaves on top of a speaker, rippling as they are moved by the bass waves" and turn it into this club banger."

 The song is featured in Forest Whitaker's award-winning 1993 HBO drama Strapped and in a 2003 video game Def Jam Vendetta.

-The song was used as a promo for the 18th season of the American animated sitcom South Park.

 Accolades

 In 1999, Ego Trip's editors ranked the song in their list Hip Hop's 40 Greatest Singles by Year 1993 in Ego Trip's Book of Rap Lists.

 In 2010, Robert Dimery included the song in his book 1001 Songs You Must Hear Before You Die: And 10,001 You Must Download.
 In 2010, Complex put the video on the song in their list The Biggest Arsenals in Rap Videos.
 In 2016, XXL put the song in their list 50 Violent Rap Lyrics That Will Make You Cringe.